cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - MapComponent Editor and List
-  - Integrate into Main Window
-  - Needs testing
- - Review Points Data Structure and look at Delete in the Db class - does Detail Link make sense?
+ - Points: With data structure change review JSON saving
+ - Why is the top leaflet map popups getting the maxwidth in the GC Test Site?
+Load order?
+Delay loading until some initialized event?
  - Review Tags - could changes be reduced to 'primary' changes rather than all changes?
+ - The GUI Context tests are breaking - longer waits needed for the background events to run?
+Something else?
  - Look again and Main Feed/Before/After for content - currently the entire main feed is regenerated - could this be done selectively and/or does other content need before/after help?
  - File Log Window:
   - DataNotification for Generation Log needs a quick test
   - The script written refreshes to the datetime filter should be via datanotifications not direct
   - Changing the datetime filter should run the report? maybe run report becomes refresh report or ...
   - Clearing Generation Log Entries needs DataNotification Support
- - Revisit AvalonEdit for the BodyContent Editor for performance reasons - probably 'as a service' since for perf AvalonEdit doesn't expose a bound Text property
+ - Revisit AvalonEdit for the BodyContent Editor for performance reasons - probably 'as a service' since for perf AvalonEdit doesn't expose a bound Text property (maybe look at https://github.com/martinkirsche/AsYouTypeSpellChecker for spell checking)
  - Could Tag List javascript be abstracted to site resources easily?
  - Better loading indication on the search lists site pages
- - Continue GUI Context tests in new series
  - Spatial:
   - Bracket Codes - Points, GeoJson, Lines
   - GeoJson